Menu

 Team Stats

 Side-by-side performance comparison of all 16 teams in the 1.
 Division.
-Stromsgodset leads with 8 wins this season.
+Stabaek leads with 12 wins this season.
 The colour-coded heatmap highlights wins, losses, draws, goals scored and conceded, goal difference, and win percentage — making it easy to spot the strongest and weakest teams at a glance for betting analysis.

 Teams